 How to make the corpses safe for the living?

-The hospital came up with two solutions.
-First, the dead bodies were hung up, slit from sternum to groin area and drained of all fluids after the autopsy.
-The bodies were then sent by cart down an underground tunnel which ran 500 feet underground to the receiving station down the hill.
-The bodies were taken by the surviving family members or cremated.
+Because authorities feared the dead bodies were still contagious, the hospital took extreme measures, hanging them up and slitting them from sternum to groin, draining them of all fluids after the autopsy.
+They were then sent by cart down an underground tunnel which ran 500 feet to the receiving station down the hill.
+The bodies were then taken by the surviving family members or cremated.